kaneda-fr/ESP-Temp-Sensor/README.md

 # ESP-Temp-Sensor
-Temperature sensor based on ESP8266
+Temperature and water flow sensor based on ESP8266